Privacy Policy

 Information you give to us

-Other Information we collect.
+Other Information we collect

-In order to compile statistics relating to the use of our website, we use third party Statistics software and providers, including Google Analytics.
-Depending upon your use of our Site, we may collect some or all of the following additional personal and non-personal data (please also see Part 14): Information about your preferences and interests; IP address (for geo-location information); Web browser type and version; Operating system; A list of URLs starting with a referring site; your activity on our site, and the site you exit to; adverts you may click on.
-This data is purely for analytical purposes to provide statistics for our website use, and feedback for our advertisers.
+Depending upon your use of our Site, we may collect some or all of the following additional personal and non-personal data (please also see Part 14): Information about your preferences and interests; IP address (for geo-location information – though Fathom Analytics pseudo-anonymizes IP addresses); Web browser type and version; Operating system; A list of URLs starting with a referring site; your activity on our site, and the site you exit to; content you may engage with.
+This data is purely for analytical purposes to provide statistics for our website use, and to improve our content and user experience.

 Information we keep